ChinHui-Chen/chinhui-vagrant-dev/README.md

 # chinhui-vagrant-dev
-The dev environment for my own.
+The dev environment for chinhui.